Practice overview

 • Advising a trustee in bankruptcy in relation to a charge executed by the bankrupt against his property where the charge was registered contrary to the terms of bankruptcy restrictions entered against the property’s title.
 Sole counsel.

-• Lambert v Forest of Dean DC [2020] EWHC 2854: Defeated an appeal on the basis that the appellant had failed to remedy his lack of standing as a bankrupt to bring the appeal.
-She obtained an Extended Civil Restraint Order against the appellant.
+• Lambert v Forest of Dean DC [2020] EWHC 2854: Successfully represented a respondent in an appeal which was opposed on the basis that the appellant had failed to remedy his lack of standing as a bankrupt to bring the appeal, and obtained an Extended Civil Restraint Order against the appellant.
 Sole counsel.

 • Lambert v Forest of Dean DC [2019] EWHC 1763: Successfully defended an application to annul a bankruptcy order alleging defective service of the statutory demand and bankruptcy petition.
 The application was dismissed on the grounds that it was an abuse of process.
 Sole counsel.